 Samsø is a small island in the center of Denmark.
-To get to the island, it’s a little over an hour drive from Copenhagen to Kalundborg and then another two hours on a ferry
+To get there, you drive a little over an hour from Copenhagen to Kalundborg, and then jump on a ferry for another two hours.